-That is where we come in as we have collected our picks for the best cards that we have spotted in the game’s beta and ahead of launch.
-Do keep in mind that this isn’t every card that is in the game as they haven’t all been revealed yet, but as we see more powerful cards in Back 4 Blood we will be sure to update this guide.
+That is where we come in as we have collected our picks for the best cards that we have spotted in the game so far.
+This list will be consistently updated as we see more powerful cards added into Back 4 Blood.

 After playing the beta we have put together this list to highlight some of the best Back 4 Blood cards you need to have in your deck:

 - Evasive Action